DCKento/Roll20-Dice-Roll-Extractor/README.md

 ## Features

--   Parses HTML chat logs to extract dice roll information.
+-   Parses Roll20 Chat Archive HTML file to extract dice roll information.
 -   Consolidates character names based on a predefined map.
 -   Calculates statistics for each character:
     -   Total number of rolls